Updated on August 3, 2022 by Sarina

 It is very very sharp

-The most important thing is to have a sharp seam ripper.
-A dull seam ripper is a disaster – it can frustrate you and also cause damage.
+The most important thing is to have a sharp seam-ripper.
+A dull seam-ripper is a disaster – it can frustrate you and also hurt.
 If it is sharp, it will cut cleanly without the need to apply extra pressure.

 It is made of surgical steel

 If you need to use it a lot, buy ones with an ergonomic grip – yes, they are available and in a suitably big size.
 The small ones can get tiresome after a lot of cutting.

 Pain along Carpal Tunnel on hands are common among crafters and sewists.
 These specially designed ones have a nonslip surface.
 With this handy (literally) tool, you can lessen the pressure on your wrist and finger-joints.
 Very useful if you are into alterations.
 The kind of re-opening of seams this involves is a lot.

 The main complaint about small ones is that you cannot reach some long tight corners with them.
 Long sizes is useful here.